www-virtues-ag/virtues-dimens/Android/README.md

 ## 🌟 Show Your Support

-If AppDimens Android has helped your project, please consider:
+If Virtues Android has helped your project, please consider:

 - ⭐ **Starring** this repository
 - 🐦 **Sharing** on social media